Pride of place in the first display, on the history of Heanor Grammar School, that the Society put...

 Only one more indoor meeting to go for the current season - Tuesday 14th May Dr James Wright will...

-Founded in 1968, the Heanor and District Local History Society is a vibrant community of history enthusiasts with a membership of approximately 140 individuals.
+Founded in 1968, the Heanor and District Local History Society is a vibrant community of people with an interest in the history and heritage of our town.
+Membership (including many who no longer live in the area) is around 150 individuals.

 Themed History